tabassumraizada/DocumentClassifier/README.md

 ## Project Goals:

 1. The primary goal of the project is to use supervised text classification techniques to accuractely predict domain/category for a new document that shall be added to the corpus.
-1. A secondary goal is also to explore text summrization techniques that can be used for documents
+1. A secondary goal is also to explore text summarization techniques that can be used for documents

 ## Datasets